elias-grayson/Frameworks/README.md

 npm run dev

 # Project information
-This was the second project for my full stack web development class, which utilizes Vue and Vuetify in order to make a task creating form
+This project utilizes Vue and Vuetify in order to make a task creation form.